-Super Resolution is a feature that enhances images by using AI to improve and make the image up to 8x larger than the original size.
+Super Resolution is an AI-powered feature that allows you to upscale a picture up to 8x times from its original size, meaning that it can convert a lower resolution into a higher resolution image.
+It also scans and enhances the image by filling in the missing details.
 The feature is meant to enhance low-quality photos, restore old pictures, or enlarge an image for presentation or printing.

 In this guide, I will outline the steps to use Super Resolution in the Photos on Windows 11 for Copilot+ PCs.